Hidden (2015 film): Reception

-Hidden had a limited release and has received few reviews.
 Daniel Kurland calls it "a very promising, controlled debut feature from Matt and Ross Duffer."
 It accomplishes what it sets out to do, and does so "in a creative, minimalist manner."
 Nav Qateel, writing for Influx Magazine, gives the film a grade of "B", calling it a "polished thriller-horror" and "an accomplished film with a satisfying conclusion.
 It's also very much a grown-up, mature movie that's a far cry from the typical low-budget offerings we're more accustomed to."